-Designers modify the stem and frames through various processes to achieve the artful discolouration, and thus replicate the unique patina that made tortoiseshell frames iconic.
+Designers modify the stem and frames through various processes to achieve the artful discolouration and thus replicate the unique patina that made tortoiseshell frames iconic.
 This provides wearers with the timeless cool of a vintage tortoiseshell frame, without harming innocent sea creatures.
 Win-win.

 As technology rockets towards the future, hybrid frames are taking off.
-In an attempt to distinguish their collections from the hum drum of mass production, brands are offering cutting-edge frames from proprietary materials – often blends of plastic, metal, and rubber.
+In an attempt to distinguish their collections from the humdrum of mass production, brands are now offering cutting-edge frames from proprietary materials – often blends of plastic, metal, and rubber.
 However, hybrid frames aren’t for budget shoppers.
 Due to the manufacturing process and cost of materials, they are usually featured in specialist or luxury collections and might discourage the everyday guy from purchasing them.

 Composition aside, there are a few key styles that never truly leave the market.
-Your environment and facial structure will to some extent determine which style works for you.
+Your environment and facial structure will, to some extent, determine which style works for you.